 - 5. Although currently ranked as the second industrial power in the world, the USSR appears to be entering a prolonged period of reduced economic growth.
 From 1951-1970, high labour and capital inputs into the Soviet economy produced an average annual increase in real GNP of over 5.3%.
 Since the beginning of the 1970s, however, growth rates have been declining noticeably (1971-1975: annual average 3.8%). - 6.
-As a result of the drop in the Soviet birth rate, the availability and quality of manpower are likely to become increasingly serious problems, especially in the industrial and services sectors.
+As a result of the drop in the Soviet birth rate, the availability and quality of manpower are likely to become increasing serious problems, especially in the industrial and services sectors.
 Annual increments in the labour force will decline sharply in the 1980s, recovering only late in the 1990s.
-In addition, regional differentials in birth rates will result in a decreasing proportion of ethnic Russians vis-à-vis Central Asian and Transcaucasian peoples.
-When they reach working age, these ethnic rural minorities are likely neither to move voluntarily to northern industrial centres nor to adapt quickly to sophisticated industrial activities. - 7.
-The future leadership's options in dealing with the situation appear limited.
-Short of introducing radical measures such as forced labour movements from Central Asia, it might: lower the school-leaving age a little; reorganize incentives to induce manpower to move voluntarily and plants to shed their surplus labour; relocate industries to areas which have surplus labour; invest more substantially in labour-saving technology; retain or recall skilled older workers or even go so far as to reduce the period of national service.